sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 ### Day 13: September 4, 2018
 #### :mortar_board: Learning

-**Today's Progress:** Finished the FCC Regular Expressions section and started the debugging section.
+**Today's Progress:** Finished the FCC Regular Expressions section and also the the debugging section.